Your guide and driver will meet you at the airport, to make sure you will feel looked after from the moment you arrive.

 In the evening you will be taken to the airport to board your plane to Chengdu.

 Chengdu has a history spanning hundreds of years, and Jinli Old Street, restored Sichuan style ancient commercial hub, and Wu Hou Temple, a delightful complex of beautiful gardens and halls, are fine examples of the past.
 Even lunch place is steeped in history; the dishes are Three Kingdoms’ style.

 Chengdu is probably best known for the Pandas and the visit to the Panda Breeding and Research Center is the main focus of the day.
-You may be able to hold a baby panda, for a set donation and with prior booking.
-Ask your guide or a China Highlights’ travel advisor for more details.

 In the morning a flight will take you to Leshan to start your journey to see Mount Emei.
 On the way you can go to see the Leshan Giant Buddha, the largest stone Buddha statue in the world.
 It is best appreciated from aboard a boat, but climbing up is also an option, although good fitness is essential as the Buddha is over 300m high.

 After lunch in a local simple restaurant the journey continues to the foot of Mount Emei, and the Baoguo Monastery with quiet and beautiful gardens before settling in your hotel.